Fun Pteranodon Facts For Kids | Kidadl

 Are Pterodactyls and Pteranodons the same?

-No, Pterodactyls and Pteranodons are not the same.
-They are different genera of Pterosaurs.
 If Pterodactyl vs Pteranodon is compared, the former is a genus that includes winged reptiles with teeth and lived during the Late Jurassic era of the Mesozoic era and fed on fish and small animals.
 Pteranodon is a genus of flying reptiles that lack teeth and lived in the Late Cretaceous era of the Mesozoic era.
-Pteranodon feeds on fishes, mollusks, crabs, and insects.
-The Pterodactylus fossil was the first fossil found among Pterosaurs and the Pteranodon fossil was found much later.
-The Pteranodon wings and body are larger in size and the males are larger than the females.
-The Pteranodon skull crest is bone while the crest in Pterodactylus is made of soft tissue.

 How fast can a Pteranodon fly?